borntofrappe/game-development/01 Flappy Bird/Flappy Bird 4/README.md

 end
 ```

-`dy` is added to `y`, which means that the bird moves upwards, and `dy` is incremented continuously using `GRAVITY * dt`.
-This means the variable starts out with a negative value, and then grows to become positive and move the sprite down once more.
+`dy` is added to `y`, which means a negative value moves the bird moves upwards.
+As `dy` is incremented continuously with `GRAVITY * dt`, the variable starts out with a negative value, and then grows to become positive and move the sprite down once more.

 ## User input

 The goal is to here simplify the way we consider user input.
-This is achieved by adding a table to the `love.keyboard`.
-This is provided by love2d to describe keyboard interaction, but is provided as a table, which means you can specify additional attributes by working directly on the entity.
+This is achieved by adding a table to the `love.keyboard` module.
+This is provided by LOVE2D to describe keyboard interaction, but is provided as a table, which means you can specify additional attributes.

 ```lua
 function love.load()